lsndr/yuow/README.md

 `Yuow` is a generic implementation of Unit of Work and Repository patterns.
 It's not a replacement for your current ORM, but a great addition to it especially if you use tactical DDD patterns.

-With `Yuow` you can build a truly isolated domain model.
+With `Yuow`, you can build a truly isolated domain model.

 1. [Quick Start](#quick-start)
 2. [Repository](#repository)